ibireme/yyjson/doc/API.md

 ## Reader flag
 The library provides a set of flags for JSON reader.<br/>

-You can use a single flag, or combine multiple flags with bitwise `|` operator.
+You can use a single flag, or combine multiple flags with bitwise `|` operator.<br/>

+Non-standard flags (such as `YYJSON_READ_JSON5`) have no performance impact when reading standard JSON input.

 ### **YYJSON_READ_NOFLAG = 0**